spring-jdbc-crud/simplejdbcmapper/README.md

 **@CreatedOn**

-When record is created the property will be set.
-It has to be of type LocalDateTime. @Column annotation can be used with this to map to a different column name.
+If a Supplier is configured using simpleJdbcMapper.setRecordAuditedOnSupplier(), it will be used to to set the value for the @CreatedOn property.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.

 **@UpdatedOn**

-On updates  the property will be set.
-It has to be of type LocalDateTime. @Column annotation can be used with this to map to a different column name.
+If a Supplier is configured using simpleJdbcMapper.setRecordAuditedOnSupplier(), it will be used to to set the value for the @UpdatedOn property.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.

 **@CreatedBy**

-If RecordOperatorResolver is implemented and configured with SimpleJdbcMapper the value will be set to value returned by implementation when the record is created.
-Without configuration no values will be set.
-The type returned should match the type of the property. @Column annotation can be used with this to map to a different column name.
+If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @CreatedBy property.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the to map to a different column name.

 **@UpdatedBy**

-If RecordOperatorResolver is implemented and configured with SimpleJdbcMapper the value will be set to value returned by implementation when the record is updated.
-Without configuration no values will be set.
-The type returned should match the type of the property. @Column annotation can be used with this to map to a different column name.
+If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @UpdatedBy property.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.

  Annotation examples: